 Routine Services Availability

-U.S. Citizen Services are conducted by appointment.
+Routine U.S. Citizen Services are conducted by appointment.
 Appointments must be scheduled using our electronic calendar.
-Expedited appointments are scheduled using an existing appointment.
+Please schedule one appointment per family.

 Urgent and Emergency Appointments

-- provision of support to a family member undergoing such treatment
+- Emergency medical treatment or provision of support to a family member undergoing such treatment

 - U.S. Court summons

 Exceptions are made, on a case-by-case basis, at the discretion of the Chief Consular Officer.
-To request an Emergency appointment Contact the U.S. Embassy by phone at 2561-4000 or e-mail: ACSMalta@state.gov.
+To request an emergency appointment, please contact us by phone at 2561-4000 (on weekends or US/Maltese holidays) or e-mail ACSMalta@state.gov.